Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 ><br>This action is only required if you wish to isolate your server in the vRack (private network), or if you wish to remove it from one or more VLANs.
 >

-To delete an interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
+To detach a private interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
 Select `Detach Interface`{.action}.

 ![Horizon detach interface](images/horizon5.png){.thumbnail}